Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Results

 In order to quantify the timescale for light curves along different lines of sight for reaching this phase we estimated the diffuse timescale in the polar angle direction,

 where $\Delta\theta = |\theta_\text{op} - \theta_\text{obs}|$ corresponds to the polar angle difference between a given line of sight and the irradiation opening angle $\theta_{\rm op}$.
 This quantity is shown as vertical dashed lines in Figure~\ref{fig:asym}, where the colours represent also the line-of-sight angle use to compute $t_{\text{dif},\theta}$.
-Approximately, after such timescales the light curves start to resemble qualitatively the light curve along the polar direction very well.
-Finally, we clearly observe that at late times all light curves converge as at $t\gg t_{\text{dif},\theta}$ the source must behave as an isotropic source.
+Approximately, after such timescales radiation has had enough time to diffuse to higher inclinations so that light curves resemble qualitatively the isotropic irradiation case.
+Finally, we observe that at late times all light curves converge as at $t\gg t_{\text{dif},\theta}$ the source must behave as an isotropic source coinciding with the isotropic irradiation model.

-In summary, the anisotropic irradiation of the wind likely breaks the simple sequence of analytic power-law scalings.
+In summary, the anisotropic irradiation of the wind can change significantly the simple sequence of analytic power-law scalings if the system is observed along extreme lines of sight compared to the irradiation cone angular size.
 We expect additional complications when considering that both the irradiation and the wind are anisotropic, which is likely to occur in tidal disruption events and similar extreme situations.